MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Set-up-a-split-screen-station-in-multipoint-services.md

 -   A MultiPoint Dashboard user can demonstrate a procedure on one station while a student follows along on the other station.

-The following illustration shows a MultiPoint Server system with a split screen station \(on the right\).
+The following illustration shows a MultiPoint Services system with a split screen station (on the right).

 ![Split-screen stations](./media/WMS_diagram3.gif)

-**MultiPoint Services system with a split screen station**

 ## Requirements for a split screen station
-To create a split\-screen station, the monitor and station must meet these requirements:
+To create a split-screen station, the monitor and station must meet these requirements:

 -   The monitor must have a resolution of 1200 x720 or higher.

--   If you are using a USB\-over\-Ethernet zero client, check with your hardware vendor to find out whether split\-screen stations are supported.
-Many USB\-over\-Ethernet zero client devices have limitations that prevent their configuration as split\-screen stations.
+-   If you are using a USB-over-Ethernet zero client, check with your hardware vendor to find out whether split-screen stations are supported.
+Many USB-over-Ethernet zero client devices have limitations that prevent their configuration as split-screen stations.

-## Setting up a split\-screen station
+## Setting up a split-screen station
-Use the following procedures to add a second hub for a split\-screen station and then split the station in MultiPoint Services.
-The final procedure explains how to return a split\-screen station to a single station.
+Use the following procedures to add a second hub for a split-screen station and then split the station in MultiPoint Services.
+The final procedure explains how to return a split-screen station to a single station.

 > [!NOTE]
 > When you split a station, the active session on the station is suspended.
 The user must log on to the station again to resume work after the split occurs.

-### To add a second hub with keyboard and mouse
+**To add a second hub with keyboard and mouse:**

 1. Connect a USB hub to an open USB port on the computer, as shown in the following illustration.